 Armed with a playlist of Belle and Sebastian and Billy Joel I saunter down Riverside Drive and inadvertently discover General Grant’s monument.
-I have no idea who this is so walk over to the security guard and with my newly perfected HB (Hapless Brit) face and over enunciated British accent (Not quite Dick Van Dyke in Mary Poppins but close) I politely enquire as to who the monument is for.
-Apparently it’s for the guy from the 50 dollar bills-excellent-when I get one of those I will be sure to make a point of reference.
+I have no idea who this is so walk over to the security guard and with my newly perfected HB (Hapless Brit) face and over enunciated British accent (Not quite Dick Van Dyke in Mary Poppins but close) I politely enquire as to whom the monument is for.
+Apparently it’s for the guy from the 50 dollar bills.
+Excellent, when I get one of those I will be sure to make a point of reference.

 I then walk parallel to the Hudson hoping at some point I’ll be able to drop down to catch one of the viewing piers on this beautiful sunny day.
-Somehow though I end up on a bridge which turns out to be rather longer than expected.
+Somehow though, I end up on a bridge which turns out to be rather longer than expected.
 Undeterred I mosey along having committed to the journey now and swing my hips to the tones of The Red Hot Chilli Peppers.
-Exiting the bridge a little further over than anticipated I check my smart phone (thank fuck for google maps at no extra cost-cheers 3 network!) and realise, rather pleased with myself, I can just hook a right onto Broadway and cut back to where I need to be.
+Exiting the bridge a little further over than anticipated I check my smart phone (thank frick for google maps at no extra cost – cheers 3 network!) and realise, rather pleased with myself, I can just hook a right onto Broadway and cut back to where I need to be.
 Alicia Keys as my guide I set off uphill full of energy.

 Planting a look of mild boredom and disdain on my face I up my pace like a person who actually knows where they are going.
 I even partake in some casual jay walking as if I truly belong here.
 Hoping I’m channeling my inner Spanish person (I’m singing Santana in my head just for good measure) I hope I don’t get lost as I’m only glancing at my phone when no one appears to be within mugging distance (safety first!).